OleksandrMazin/WorkhouseAPI/README.txt

 TODO things:

-    Complete registration, authentication and authorization with API, heshing passwords and JWT access.
-    Registration of new records into the schedule.
-    Filtration of the schedule to simplify the search.
+    Registration of new records into the schedule. (done) Filtration of the schedule to simplify the search.
     Upgrade fron-end part.